arctop/android-sdk/arctopSDK/README.md

     <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Android</summary>

 Connecting to an Arctop sensor device, for example a headband, is accomplished by calling **connectSensorDevice(String macAddress)**.
-Available in the SDK is the PairingActivity class, which handles scanning and extracting the device's MAC address using builtin CompanionDeviceManager.
-You can launch the activity using the following code
+Available in the SDK is the _PairingActivity_ class, which handles scanning and extracting the device's MAC address using builtin CompanionDeviceManager.
+You can launch the activity using the following code:

         Intent activityIntent = new Intent(ArctopSDK.ARCTOP_PAIR_DEVICE);